-Tashkent, Uzbekistan (UzDaily.com) -- Fitch Ratings has affirmed Uzbekistan’s Long-Term Foreign- and Local-Currency Issuer Default Ratings (IDR) at ‘BB-’.
-The Outlook is Stable.
+Tashkent, Uzbekistan (UzDaily.com) -- Fitch Ratings has affirmed Uzbekistan’s Long-Term Foreign-Currency Issuer Default Rating (IDR) at ‘BB-’ with a Stable Outlook.

-Uzbekistan’s ratings balance a robust sovereign balance sheet, low government debt and a record of high growth relative to rating peers against high commodity dependence, high inflation and structural weaknesses in terms of low GDP per capita and weak institutional and governance levels relative to rating peers, the agency said.
+Uzbekistan’s ratings balance robust external and fiscal buffers, low government debt and a record of high growth relative to ‘BB’ rated peers against high commodity dependence, high inflation and structural weaknesses in terms of low GDP per capita and weak institutional and governance levels relative to peers.

 The economy will expand by 6.2% in 2021 and growth will maintain strong momentum, averaging 5.7% in 2022-2023 (vs. forecast 3.7% for the ‘BB’ median) supported by a gradual pace of fiscal consolidation, strong investment, continued access to external financing and reforms positively impacting agriculture, construction and industrial production.
 The evolution of the pandemic and delays in the rollout of vaccination campaigns (16% of targeted population fully vaccinated by mid-September) present downside risks to our growth forecast.